lacouture/build-archlinux-vm/README.md

 Extra scripts allow to personalize the machine to fit its intended purpose.

+- `03-cleanup.sh`: Cleanup pacman cache and trim filesystem.
+This can be executed anytime.
+- `03-docker.sh`: Install docker.

+Future scripts (not implemented yet):

 - `03-cloud-init.sh`: Prepare the machine to be configurable using Cloud-init.
-- `03-docker.sh`: Install docker.
 - `03-arch-develop.sh`: prepare the system to allow the development of Arch packages.
 - `03-libvirt.sh`: Install libvirt and QEMU-KVM virtualization solution.
 - `03-kubernetes.sh`: Install a kubernetes platform.